DanalEstes/MonitorHomeISP/README.md

 # MonitorHomeISP

 Pi based device to monitor and report on a typical home or SOHO internet connection.
+Produces one of [these](https://github.com/DanalEstes/MonitorHomeISP/blob/master/dailyReport.pdf) every 24 hours (or when you trigger it):

 # Inspiration from mr_canoehead on reddit
 Around April of 2020, mr_canoehead posted on reddit regarding a Pi based monitor that inspired me to write this one.